 My wife and I were living in the woods of Vermont at the time and I was busy pursuing a Free Ivy League Degree so in addition to my full-time software-developer job and all the Mad Fientist research/writing I was doing, I was enrolled in a demanding academic program.

 Although I was learning cool things, I was very busy and always had something I needed to do so that busyness gave me the perfect excuse to stay in the house all the time.

-I would stress about spending money when I was out anyway so just staying in and getting stuff done was better I thought.
+I would stress about spending money when I was out anyway so I figured staying in and getting stuff done was better.